beliveau-lab/spatialbio/index.md

         - title: Introduction by <a href="#" data-bs-toggle="modal" data-bs-target="#Speakers">Jonathan T.C.
 Liu</a>, University of Washington
           time: 09:15-09:20am
           location: Foege Auditorium
-        - title: '<a href="#" data-bs-toggle="modal" data-bs-target="#Speakers">Adam Glaser</a>, Allen Institue.
+        - title: '<a href="#" data-bs-toggle="modal" data-bs-target="#Speakers">Adam Glaser</a>, Allen Institute.
 "How to see the big and the small: imaging centimeter scale tissues with nanoscale resolution"'
           time: 09:20-09:50am
           location: Foege Auditorium
         - title: <a href="#" data-bs-toggle="modal" data-bs-target="#Speakers">Kevin Bishop</a>, University of Washington.
 "Open-top light-sheet microscopy instrumentation for 3D pathology"